magearwhig/vinylscrobbles/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is particularly suitable for this project as it:
+- Allows commercial use and modification
+- Requires only that the license and copyright notice be preserved
+- Provides no warranty (appropriate for AI-generated code)
+- Is compatible with most other open-source licenses

 ## 🙏 Acknowledgments